sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 critical libmamba Can't create 'ssl/cert.pem' ucsboep@ucsboep-desktop:/media/ucsboep/NVIDIASD/mambaforge$

-*According to my research the reason this didn't work was because I had to use sudo to bypass permission denied.
+*According to my research, the reason this didn't work was because I had to use sudo to bypass permission denied.
 The use of sudo automatically only gave me permission in the root folder.
 This explains why it kept trying to place mambaforge in /home/ucsboep/mambaforge.
 I believe this is why it didn't allow me to install conda onto the SD card.*

 *I thought this may be because I don't have read-and-write permissions on the SD card.*